Gilbert Family Foundation

 The foundation has specific documented approaches to identifying beneficiaries:

-For Detroit Community Development: The foundation collaborates deeply with partners through their program directors who specialize in specific areas (Housing Stability, Economic Mobility, Arts & Culture, Public Spaces).
+For Detroit Community Development: The foundation collaborates deeply with partners through their programme directors who specialise in specific areas (Housing Stability, Economic Mobility, Arts & Culture, Public Spaces).
 They identify projects through:

 • Existing networks within Detroit's community development sector